fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ### 🧬 Virtualized Rendering
 Another use of this is the rendering of data sets too large to fit in a users computer.
 You preprocess all of the data you need to visualize into a tree structure and then just keep the tree in memory at all times.
-If you then render with progressive rendering, which is where as soon as the camera stands still you render across multiple frames into the same uncleared buffers, letting the user see progress while the system downloads, unpacks and renders the entire scene.
+You can then render render progressively, which is where as soon as the camera stands still you render across multiple frames into the same uncleared buffers, letting the user see progress while the system downloads, unpacks and renders the entire scene.
 This also allows for rendering of scenes which are too big to fit in GPU memory or even main memory.